darasus/ai-blog/content/how-can-mediation-help-businesses.md

   neighbourhood/community disputes.
 In mediation, disputants sit together with an impartial mediator and talk about their dispute.
 The mediator does not take sides and does not give advice.
+intro: >-
+  Mediation is a win-win proposition for businesses.
+It’s an impartial and confidential process that helps individuals, businesses, and organizations reach mutually beneficial solutions to their conflicts.
+These solutions are usually in the form of agreements called “mediation agreements” or “collaborative mediation agreements.”
+Mediation is not a one-time event but rather an ongoing process and collaboration between the disputants that involves multiple sessions.

+  Mediation can be used in all kinds of relationships where there is an opportunity to explore different ways of dealing with conflict and find win-win solutions without having to go to court or some other expensive third party adjudication.
+These include disputes between partners, shareholders, suppliers, customers, tenants, employees, suppliers and competitors; labor/management; landlord/tenant; divorcing spouses; members of nonprofit boards; roommates; feuding neighbours; business partners (and service providers); vendors (and clients); owners and real estate developers; executors and beneficiaries of trusts; owners and local governments etc.
 ---

 ## What is Mediation and How Does it Help Businesses?